ann760/my-food-choice/README.md

 - MySQL
 - Heroku
 - _one new library, package, or technology that we haven’t discussed_
-- Authentication (Cookies and Express session)

 ## Installation
-To run this program you will need to run the commands init npm and npm install bcrypt connect-session-sequelize dotenv express express-handlebars express-session jest mysql2 sequelize
+To run this program you will need to run the commands <br />
+`npm init` <br />
+and <br />
+`npm install bcrypt connect-session-sequelize dotenv express express-handlebars express-session jest mysql2 sequelize`

 ## License